DOI-USGS/loadflex/README.md

 ### Package Support

-The Water Mission Area of the USGS supports maintenance of `loadflex` through Summer 2018, and likely further into the future.
+The Water Mission Area of the USGS supports maintenance of `loadflex` through September 2018, and likely further into the future.
 Resources are available primarily for maintenance and responding to user questions.
 Some new features may be added as prioritized by the `loadflex` development team.

 ![USGS](http://usgs-r.github.io/images/usgs.png)